proximax-storage/xpx-testnet-chain-onboarding/docker-api/README.md

 2. log files in `logs` directory

 ## Common Issue
-*Remote_Pull due to Failure_Chain_Block_Inconsistent_State_Hash*
+*Dynamic exception type: boost::wrapexcept<catapult::catapult_error<std::invalid_argument> >
+catapult-api-node_1  | std::exception::what: cannot insert element with height XXXXX when cache height is YYYYY*

-The error occur when the node fails to update exchange cache after rollback.
-This bug has been reported to ProximaX core developers and the developers are looking into resolving this issue.
-Meantime, the node will need to be [reset](#Reset-the-API-Node) as mentioned above.
+The error occur when the node's blockchain height and the cache height is not the same.
+This can occur due to unexpected exit when the software is writing blocks to the node's blockchain database.
+The node will need to be [reset](#Reset-the-API-Node) as mentioned above.

 ## Helpdesk
 We have a [telegram helpdesk](https://t.me/proximaxhelpdesk) to assist general queries.